-In addition to the system above, Casio holds Senior Life Seminars for employees in Japan when they reach the ages of 53 and 58 (303 employees in fiscal 2016).
-The seminars help employees to plan their lives after the company retirement age of 60, with information on areas such as retirement career planning, skills development, retirement benefits, and the pension system.
+In addition to the system above, Casio holds Life Plan Seminars for all group company employees in Japan when they reach the ages of 53 and 58 (243 employees in fiscal 2017: 138 aged 53 and 105 aged 58).
+The seminars help employees plan their lives after the company retirement age of 60, with information on areas such as retirement career planning, skills development, retirement benefits, the pension system, the re-employment system and health management.
+Ninety percent of the participants responded that they were glad they took the seminar, and several indicated that it was a good opportunity to consider retirement life planning.
+Casio will continue to provide this support in the future.